Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **So she told him what she didn't want.** She didn't want him tapping on the desk.

-#### in nonviolent communication, we tell people what we do want, rather than what we don't want.
+#### In nonviolent communication, we tell people what we do want, rather than what we don't want.

-So if she had ended on a request of the kind that were advocating and nonviolent communication, she would have said, Would you be willing to lay your pencil down on the desk, without tapping. **You can add that what you don't want, after you've said what you do.** So we want to make clear request after we have made our needs clear.
+So if she had ended on a request of the kind that were advocating and nonviolent communication, she would have said, Would you be willing to lay your pencil down on the desk, without tapping. **You can add that what you don't want, after you've said what you do.** We want to make clear request after we have made our needs clear.
 We need to also know the difference between a wish and a clear request.
 A wish says generally what we would like to happen in the future.

 (38:11)
 So if she had said to him, I would like more awareness on your part of how this is disrupting the class.
 That would be a wish she would be telling him what she wants him to be aware of, but not telling him what she wants him to do at this moment.

-In nonviolent communication when we've expressed a need that isn't met, we end on a clear request of what we want back at this moment.
+In nonviolent communication when we've expressed a need that isn't met, we **end on a clear request** of what we want back at this moment.
 The request needs to be an action language.

-We cannot use vague language like I want you to help me What does that mean and different connections it could mean quite different things.
+We cannot use vague language like I want you to help me.
+What does that mean?
+In different contexts, it could mean quite different things.

-So we have to say not I want you to help me with this problem.
-You have to say I'd like you to tell me what you think would get my needs met in this situation.
+So we have to say, not, I want you to help me with this problem.
+You have to say, tell me what you think would get my needs met in this situation.
 Tell me is much more specific than help me.

 ### Requests that don't sound like demands

 It's not only important that we make very clear request and clear action language. **It's very important that we present the request as a request and not as a demand.** Because if people hear demands, it takes much of the joy away from doing anything.
-It is much more likely to provoke resistance, then cooperation.
+It's much more likely to provoke resistance, than cooperation.

-Now, it's hard for people not to hear demands, especially if they have been in situations with authorities, who think it's their job to make demands and who tell people you either do it or else.
-Or parents who say, Please, maybe in a very nice way But the child has experienced from the past that if they don't do it in some way or other they will be blamed or punished.
+Now, it's hard for people not to hear demands, especially if they have been in situations with authorities who think it's their job to make demands and who tell people, "either do it or else".
+Or parents who say, "Please", maybe in a very nice way, but the child has experienced from the past that if they don't do it, in some way or other, they will be blamed or punished.
 Therefore, we need to make our request in a way that people trust that it is a request and not a demand.

 I was asked to do some training of a group of 40 students in one school system.
 These students were labeled as socially and emotionally maladjusted.
-Now, of course, if we had been doing training in that school system before, we would have tried to make people clear about such language it leads to self fulfilling prophecies.
-When you label students in a certain way, instead of getting what you would like and relationship to these students, your labels are likely to create exactly what you were diagnosing them as.
+Now, of course, if we had been doing training in that school system before, we would have tried to make people clear about such language, it leads to self fulfilling prophecies.
+When you label students in a certain way, instead of getting what you would like in relationship to these students, your labels are likely to create exactly what you were diagnosing them as.

-I knew that since these students were in a class And they knew they were labeled as socially and emotionally maladjusted.
-I could imagine it was going to be a pretty challenging day.
+Since these students were in a class where they were labeled as socially and emotionally maladjusted, I could imagine it was going to be a pretty challenging day.
 It started off challenging.
 I walked into the room, and about half of the class was hanging out the window, screaming obscenities at their friends in a courtyard below.
 I had to raise my voice to be heard.
 I made a request.

 I said, Excuse me, excuse me.
-I would appreciate it.
-If you would each come over and sit down.
+I would appreciate it, if you would each come over and sit down.
 I'd like to tell you who I am.
 What I'd like to do today.
 I'd say maybe half the class came over, and there had been so much noise.
 I wasn't sure that everyone had heard me.
 I repeated my request.
 This time, everybody came over with the exception of two young men.

 As my luck would have it, the two young men that didn't come over were the biggest ones in the class.
 I said to them, would one of you two gentlemen, please tell me what you heard me say?
-And one of them responded by saying you said we had to come over and sit down.
+And one of them responded, 'you said we had to come over and sit down'.
 See, he was hearing a demand.
 I made a request.
 He was hearing a demand.
 I said, Sir, I've learned to use sir, with people who have biceps like he did.

 I said, Sir, would you be willing to tell me **how I could let you know what I was wanting, so it didn't sound like I was telling you what you had to do**.

 (42:34)
 He said, *huh?*

-I said, Could you tell me how I could let you know what I wanted in a way that didn't sound like I didn't care equally to what you want?
+I said, Could you tell me how I could let you know what I wanted in a way that didn't sound like I didn't care equally about what you want?

 He stopped for a moment.
 I don't know.

 I said just what's happening between you and me right now is much of what I want to talk about today.
-I believe that folks can get along much better if they can just say to one another what they would like without making Any demands.
+I believe that folks can get along much better, if they can just say, to one another, what they would like without making any demands.
 That's why I wanted to know how I could let you know what I wanted in a way that didn't sound like a demand.
 Hearing that, would you be willing to come on over and see how we could communicate in this way.
 That intrigued him and the two came over and we had a very productive day.

 **With many people, this is very hard to get them to trust that our requests are requests and not demands** to whatever degree people carry memories, that when they don't do what other people want.
 They have been criticized guilted blamed punished.
 It becomes very hard to trust that when somebody says what they would like that it is a request and not a demand.

 > In nonviolent communication, we say what is alive in us, what we're observing, feeling, and needing.
-We make clear requests, presented as best we can in a way that people can trust it is a request and not a demand.
+We make clear requests presented, as best we can, in a way that people can trust it is a request and not a demand.

-Now, some messages are really hard to say, in a non violent communication way.
-Some of these messages are very important to be able to say, for example, the word no,
+Now, some messages are really hard to say in a non violent communication way.
+Some of these messages are very important to be able to say.
+For example, the word no.

 ### Saying No